meatfighter/knuth-elevator/README.md

 ### Bonus Fact

 One of the references on [Wikipedia’s Elevator Paradox page](https://en.wikipedia.org/wiki/Elevator_paradox) is a paper written by Donald E. Knuth dated many years prior to his simulator.
-A side-effect of that research experience may have been a lasting interest of the intricate details of elevator systems.
+A side-effect of that research experience may have been a lasting interest in the intricate details of elevator systems.